Go to: Special Programs - Reading & Discussion Series - Books - Online Resources

 Tuesday, May 1st, 7 pm

-John Sundman will present a discussion of Gary Wills’ Pulitzer Prize winning book, Lincoln at Gettysburg: The Words That Remade America.
-Wills’s thesis is that the Gettysburg Address came to define not only the meaning of the war, but the meaning of America.
+John Sundman will present a discussion of Gary Wills’, Pulitzer Prize winning book, Lincoln at Gettysburg: The Words That Remade America.
+Wills’ thesis is that the Gettysburg Address came to define not only the meaning of the war, but the meaning of America.
 Subjects under discussion will include the rhetorical devices Lincoln used and his implicit arguments about the nature of the Union and its relationship to freedom.

 Visit this page or the library event calendar for details on future programs.